-For this reason, though Sophie's mother Amélie disapproves of much of Sophie's odoriferous exploration of Pape'ete and the surrounding countryside, it is not at those moments that she intervenes most strongly to punish and prevent; rather, it is precisely at the moments of sexualized explorations of the female body that her mother steps in to shame and to reestablish order.
-This repression culminates in an ultimate refusal at the end of the novel: just as Sophie seems on the verge of constructing a true demie identity, falling in love with a young Tahitian man, she is sent back to France for schooling, presumably to rid herself permanently of her dangerous Tahitian identity.
-The importance of schooling in Sophie's 'de-tahitinization' underscores the role of Catholic education, the other bastion of French authority in Sophie's life, in reinforcing and extending the boundaries set by her mother.
-While Amélie and the Catholic sisters do not always agree in their rules and methods - demonstrated to comic effect when Sophie learns at school to wash herself with her undergarments on, much to her mother's annoyance - they coincide in many important ways, especially having to do with control and surveillance of Sophie's body.
+For this reason, though Sophie's mother Amélie disapproves of much of Sophie's odoriferous exploration of Pape'ete and the surrounding countryside, it is not at those moments that she intervenes most strongly to punish and prevent; rather, it is precisely at the moments of sexualized explorations of the female body that she steps in to reestablish order.
+This repression concludes the novel in fact: just as Sophie seems on the verge of constructing a true démie identity and falling in love with a young Tahitian man, she is sent back to France for schooling by her mother.
+This moment underscores the importance of Catholic education, the other key source of French authority and restriction in Sophie's life.
+While Amélie and the Catholic sisters do not always agree in their rules and methods, they largely cooperate in their efforts at control and surveillance of Sophie's body.

-Such scenes obviously invite a reading from a Foucauldian framework, with Sophie's experience of French authority, particularly in the school, and Tahitian experience as a whole understood as an attempt by a European authority to impose bodily discipline on its colonized subjects.
-Sophie, and Tahitians at large, are meant to progress from an underdeveloped state of civilization to a higher one, to rid themselves of base habits such as bathing in the nude (Teissier-Landgraf 2004: 74-75), blowing one's nose with one's fingers (Teissier-Landgraf 2004: 75), speaking 'le parler local' (Teissier-Landgraf 2004: 83), provocative dance (Teissier-Landgraf 2004: 121), or using indigenous or traditional medicine (Teissier-Landgraf 2004: 140), through the controlling discipline of the school.
-But most particularly, as Ann Laura Stoler has argued, colonialism, race and sexuality are intricately entangled in the exercize of surveillance and power: as in the Dutch East Indies, where 'white endogamy, attentive parenting, Dutch-language training, and surveillance of servants' were key priorities (Stoler 2002: 151), the same process can be seen in Hutu Pāinu, with endogamy the most central issue of all.
+These scenes invite a reading from a Foucaldian framework, with Sophie's experiencing of French authority, particularly in the school, and the Tahitian experience more generally understood as an attempt by a European authority to impose bodily discipline on its colonized subjects.
+Sophie, and Tahitians at large, are meant to progress from an underdeveloped state of civilization to a higher one, to rid themselves of base habits such as bathing in the nude (74-5), blowing one's nose with one's fingers (75), speaking 'le parler local' (83), provocative dance (121), or using indigenous or traditional medicine (140), through the controlling discipline of the school.
+As Ann Laura Stoler has argued, colonialism, race and sexuality are intricately entangled in the exercize of surveillance and power: as in the Dutch East Indies, where 'white endogamy, attentive parenting, Dutch-language training, and surveillance of servants' were key priorities (2002:151), the same process can be seen in Hutu Pāinu, with endogamy the most central issue of all.
+Most generally, the behavior of the Dutch and the French in Tahiti can be read theoretically as an effort to construct 'cultures' -- and an implicit theoretical model of 'culture' -based on difference and disjunction.
+The pervasion of smell, along with bodily contacts between Sophie and those around her, continually undermine such models.

-Stoler further shows how 'fears of [children's] affections for those bodies that should not touch them' (Stoler 2002: 155) were a key component of colonial 'cordon[ing] off' (Stoler 2002: 156).
+Stoler further shows how 'fears of [children's] affections for those bodies that should not touch them' (2002:155) were a key component of colonial 'cordon[ing] off' (156).
 Thus the battle between Sophie and her mother plays out in the realm of the senses and the body.
+During these instances of maternal discipline, Sophie is often dragged back to her 'French' side after a perceived transgression to the 'Tahitian' side.
+These two sides are marked by the senses and bodily comportment with which they are associated.
+In the following example, Sophie gives in to the temptation to dance with her Tahitian neighbors, only to be quickly recalled in anger by the rational maternal authority: